• Colorectal Cancer Info MAIN MENU

 • Inability to achieve an erection / lubrication / orgasm

-Take a look at our Top Tips to get you started!
+Take a look at our top tips to get you started!

 2. You can also discuss fertility preservation with your doctor, even if they do not mention it to you initially, as this may affect your treatment plan.
-Read also: Fertility Preservation: The Good, The Ugly & Giving Cancer the Middle Finger

 3. Chemotherapy stays in your body for a while after treatment, so be sure to exercise caution regarding sexual activities.
 Using protection such as condoms can help control the exchange of fluids.